 You can’t help but be impressed by the research going on at the Center for BrainHealth at UT Dallas.
 Top to bottom, I think they are putting in place the team that will lead to new breakthroughs in autism, attention deficit disorder, Alzheimer’s, and other significant brain issues.

 Researchers handle intern recruitment and placement individually.
 To inquire about internship opportunities, please contact the researcher with whom you are interested in studying or working.
 Preference for internship positions is given to UT Dallas students.
 Generally, paid internships are not available.

-Click here for a list of researcher bios.
+Click here for a full list of BrainHealth researcher bios.